5 Ultimate HIIT Treadmill Workouts To Get Faster

 You can have different durations for the hard intervals and even change the length of the intervals throughout the workout.

-For example, a good HIIT treadmill workout for beginners could entail sets of 30 seconds hard followed by 30 seconds easy, but you can also do cycles of 30 seconds hard, 30 seconds easy, 60 seconds hard, and 60 seconds easy.
+For example, a good HIIT treadmill workout for my beginners entail sets of 30 seconds hard followed by 30 seconds easy, but you can also do cycles of 30 seconds hard, 30 seconds easy, 60 seconds hard, and 60 seconds easy.
 There are no rules.

-No matter how you structure the intervals in a HIIT cardio workout, all HIIT treadmill workouts should begin with a few minutes of easy running to warm up and should end with a couple of minutes of easy jogging to cool down and promote the removal of the metabolic byproducts from your exercised muscles.
+No matter how you structure the intervals in a HIIT cardio workout, all HIIT treadmill workouts should begin with a few minutes of easy running to warm up and should end with a couple of minutes of easy jogging to cool down

 A person running on a treadmill.